Bloodiko/jitsi-bot/README.md

 Important: On the Public meet.jit.si Server you need to open the Room first manually.
 Send a Private Message to the Bot with a command.

+For a different Domain you need to pass additional parameters to the URL:

+domain=
+bosh=
+wsKeepAlive=  (Websocket Keep Alive URL, without domain) useTurnUdp (No Value)

 ![Help Command in Chat][def]

 [def]: images/privateMessage_help.png